What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Soft cakes

-Avoid taffy, caramel, and hard candies.
+Say no to saltwater taffy, caramels , and hard candies.

 9. What should I drink during my first week with braces?